Categorical actions and derived equivalences for finite odd-dimensional orthogonal groups: Introduction

 \begin{conjecture} [Brou\'e's abelian defect group conjecture \cite{broue1990}] Let $G$ be a finite group, $\ell$ a prime and $(K, \mathcal O, k)$ a splitting $\ell$-modular system for all subgroups of $G$.
 Let $B$ be a block algebra of $\mathcal OG$ or $kG$ with a defect group $P$.
 If $P$ is abelian, then $B$ is derived equivalent to its Brauer correspondent in $N_G(P)$. \end{conjecture}

 In 2008, Chuang and Rouquier \cite{CR} proved that Brou\'e's abelian defect group conjecture is true in its stronger version of splendid derived equivalences for symmetric groups and for general linear groups over finite fields in the non-defining characteristic case.
 In \cite{DVV}, Dudas, Varagnolo and Vasserot proved that Brou\'e's abelian defect group conjecture is true for unipotent blocks of finite unitary groups $U_n(q)$ at linear primes.
-Together with the reduction theorem of Bonnaf\'{e}-Dat-Rouquier \cite[Theorem 7.7]{BDR17} and the coincidence of isolated blocks with unipotent blocks in $U_n(q)$, they actually proved that Brou\'e's abelian defect group conjecture is true for finite unitary groups $U_n(q)$ at linear primes.
+Since the reduction theorem of Bonnaf\'{e}-Dat-Rouquier \cite[Theorem 7.7]{BDR17} reduces Brou\'e's abelian defect group conjecture to unipotent blocks in (and only in) groups of type $A$, they actually proved that Brou\'e's abelian defect group conjecture is true for finite unitary groups $U_n(q)$ at linear primes.
 In their another paper \cite{DVV2}, Dudas, Varagnolo and Vasserot proved that Brou\'e's abelian defect group conjecture is true for unipotent blocks of finite classical groups $\SO_{2n+1}(q)$ and $\Sp_{2n}(q)$ at odd linear primes with $q$ odd.

 Throughout this paper, we always let $\ell$ be a prime and $(K, \mathcal O,k)$ be an $\ell$-modular system such that both $K$ and $k$ contain all roots of unity.
 The main purpose of this paper is to prove the following: \begin{thmA} Brou\'{e}'s abelian defect group conjecture is true for all $\ell$-blocks of finite odd-dimensional orthogonal groups $\SO_{2n+1}(q)$ at linear primes $\ell$ with $q$ odd. \end{thmA}